Software projects I have developed.

 This is an enhancement of the standard email handler for the Atlassian JIRA issue tracker system.
 It greatly improves the capabilities of the standard email handler, allowing the user to define almost every parameter of an issue in the email message.

-I developed this software for the CERN Accelerators and Beams Controls group, which then released it as Open Source under the BSD license.
-This project was maintained by me for some time, and afterwards by CERN, but it is not maintained anymore.
+I developed this software for the CERN Accelerators and Beams Controls group; CERN later released it as Open Source under BSD license.

 A master-slave Java application written for CERN.
 The Master GUI allows the user to remotely shut down, via JMS, any Java application on which the Slave has been implanted.
 The shutdown can be immediate or delayed by a fixed time, and the user of the remote application may also request an additional delay; these delays are all set from the Master.
 Once the remote application has been terminated, a courtesy message remains on-screen to warn an user that may have been away from the console.